Copyright, licenses and access restrictions

 Yes, you can restrict access to a Stanford-only audience.
 Generally speaking, the SDR is not a "dark archive" for private content; the intention is to promote sharing of deposited content for scholarly use.

 Can I deposit data containing sensitive information, such as patient records, student records, or financial information?

-Data with Prohibited or Restricted information, as defined in the Stanford Information Security Office's Data Classifications, must be anonymized, masked or cleansed before deposit in SDR.
-Confidential data can be deposited in SDR.
+High risk data, as defined in the Stanford Information Security Office's Risk Classifications, must be anonymized, masked or cleansed before deposit in SDR.
+Data classified as low risk or moderate risk can be deposited in SDR.

 Is there a “take down” policy?

 Requests to take down, and effectively remove online access to, content in the SDR are considered by the University Librarian’s office.
 You can submit a request by email.
 See also the University's page on copyright complaints.